 European countries where German is official at local level

-- Italy in South Tyrol (together with the Italians and sometimes also the Ladinos)
+- Italy in South Tyrol (together with Italian and sometimes also Ladino)

 - Russia (500,000 native German speakers)

-German language in AfricaNamibia was a German colony from 1884 to 1915.
-Around 20.000 Namibian Germans still live there.
+The German language in AfricaNamibia was a German colony from 1884 to 1915.
+Around 20,000 Namibian Germans still live there.

-How many countries speak German in America?German is official in 9 municipalities in Brazil: Espírito Santo, Minas Gerais and Santa Catarina states (together with Portuguese)
+How many countries speak German in America?German is official in 9 municipalities in Brazil: in the states of Espírito Santo, Minas Gerais and Santa Catarina (together with Portuguese).